maximilianspitzer/Matcherino_bot/README.md

 - `sync_teams.py` - Team synchronization logic
 - Docker and deployment configuration files

+### GitHub Actions Workflow

+This project includes a GitHub Actions workflow that automatically:

+1. Builds the Docker image when you push changes
-### Container Registry
+2. Publishes the image to GitHub Container Registry
-This project uses GitHub Container Registry (ghcr.io) to publish container images.
-When you push to the repository with the appropriate GitHub Actions workflow, the container image is automatically built and published.
+3. Optionally deploys to your Unraid server (when configured)

+To enable automatic deployment to Unraid:
+1. Generate an SSH key pair
+2. Add the public key to your Unraid server
+3. Add the private key and other required secrets to your GitHub repository
+4. Set the `UNRAID_DEPLOY` variable to `true` in repository variables

+For detailed setup instructions, see the [Unraid Deployment Guide](UNRAID.md).

 ### Contributing
 1. Fork the repository